 If all registration is not fully completed without good reason by 15 October 2021, you will be withdrawn from the University.
 If you wish to re-register and are permitted to do so, a re-registration fee of £50 will be charged.

 Use your username and password to log into Qsis and complete the online steps.

 Depending on your programme of study, you may be required to complete Enrolment and Registration earlier.
 Some programmes of studies will also require you to choose your own modules during online registration.
 You must check your Queen’s email on an ongoing basis, to find out what is required regarding your enrolment.

 On-site Registration to verify your qualifications and identification

 You are required to present this documentation in person once on campus.

-Once you have fully completed on-site registration, your photo will be taken and a student card will be issued to you.
-Student cards will not be issued before on-site registration is complete.
+Once you have fully completed on-site matriculation, your photo will be taken and a student card will be issued to you.
+Student cards will not be issued before on-site matriculation is complete.